St Johnsbury, VT 05819-2241

 Experienced and savvy business litigation and insurance coverage counsel.

 - Provides ongoing claims handling and coverage advice under the captive insurance programs of fortune 500 companies and major international financial institutions.
-Bruce has also advised on coverage issues arising out of the recent Chinese wallboard products liability lawsuits and concerning the proper adjustment and claims handling for property losses sustained in Hurricane Katrina.

 - Has litigated issues and settled matters concerning insurance coverage for toxic tort claims in Utah, property damage and environmental liability claims in Vermont, Connecticut, New Hampshire and Massachusetts, professional liability claims in Florida and New York, and advertising injury claims and equipment losses in Vermont.